yawad/smartobjects-java-client/README.md

 Retrieving datasets
 -------------------
 To Get the datasets:
-1. Request an SearchSDK interface using the mnubo client instance.
+1. Request a SearchSDK interface using the mnubo client instance.

 This example describes how to create an request to get the DataSets:
 ```